-Dissemination of student records is constrained by law, and controlled by procedures established by the Assistant Dean, Student Records.
+Dissemination of student records is constrained by law, and controlled by procedures established by the law school’s Associate Registrar.
 Students who wish to have information in their own student records released to someone other than themselves or others legally entitled to receive the information must provide the School of Law with written permission to release the information.

 Except as indicated below, students may review their student records and the census information they have supplied.
 The following information is not available for student review:

 (c) Information for which the student has signed a waiver of access, such as letters of recommendation.